radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 1. Log into the Control Panel as a member of the Directory Administrators role.
 1. Go to the Control Panel > Admin > Control Panel Configuration.
-1. In the *Dashboard Settings* section, indicate the color by name or by hex color code.
+1. In the *Dashboard Settings* section, indicate the Color Theme by hex color code.

     >[!note] If you enter a hex color code, include the "#" character here.
 If the color specified is not recognized, it defaults to gray.